 Moving out of a housing market you can’t afford gives you a chance to get the most bang for your buck and save up for a down payment in less time.
-To get the scoop on home prices in your area?
-A real estate agent can give you advice about how to target your search to areas you can afford.
+To get the scoop on home prices in your area, a real estate agent can give you advice about how to target your search to areas you can afford.

 Hunting for a Home?
 You Need a Pro.

 One of the biggest factors affecting home affordability is a shortage of homes for sale.
 Housing inventory levels across the country are down this year—with a nearly 19% drop in the number of homes for sale in August compared to last year.5 Remember the law of supply and demand—low inventory increases competition over the available homes, which drives up price.

-Not only is it tough to find a home you can afford, but chances are, you’ll be up against other buyers when you do.
+Not only is it tough to find a home you can afford, but chances are, you’ll also be up against other buyers when you do.
 Don’t leave your biggest investment in the hands of an amateur.
 Here’s why you should work with a pro:

 - A real estate pro will often know about properties before they hit the market, giving you a competitive edge.